Jackson Sirmon: Professional career

+New York Jets

 Sirmon signed with the New York Jets as an undrafted free agent on May 3, 2024.
 He was waived on August 27, and later re-signed to the practice squad.
 He signed a reserve/future contract on January 6, 2025.

 On August 26, 2025, Sirmon was waived by the Jets as part of final roster cuts and re-signed to the practice squad the next day.
+He was elevated to the active roster for the Week 7 game against the Carolina Panthers.
+He played 18 snaps on special teams and posted one solo tackle.
+Sirmon reverted back to the practice squad after the game.

+New Orleans Saints

+On May 27, 2026, Sirmon signed with the New Orleans Saints.
+On August 30, Sirmon was waived and signed to the practice squad the next day.

 Personal life

-Sirmon is the son of former NFL linebacker and current California defensive coordinator and linebackers coach, Peter Sirmon and the cousin of former Cleveland Browns quarterback, Jacob Sirmon.
+Sirmon is the son of former NFL linebacker, current New Orleans Saints linebackers coach, and former California defensive coordinator and linebackers coach, Peter Sirmon and the cousin of former Cleveland Browns quarterback, Jacob Sirmon.